Table of Contents

 Observation

 Sometimes, the simplest method is the best.
 Researchers who make direct observations collect data quickly and easily, with little intrusion or third-party bias.
-Naturally, it’s only effective in small-scale situations.
+Naturally, this method is only effective in small-scale situations.

 Accurate data collecting is crucial to preserving the integrity of research, regardless of the subject of study or preferred method for defining data (quantitative, qualitative).
 Errors are less likely to occur when the right data gathering tools are used (whether they are brand-new ones, updated versions of them, or already available).